ZephyrTransport/governance/DRAFT governance.md

 The primary role of each PMC is oversight -- not to develop the technical approach, but to ensure that all legal issues are addressed, that procedure is followed, and that each and every release is the product of the community as a whole.
 Successful execution of this oversight role is a key component of the Foundation's litigation protection mechanisms.

 Each PMC is also tasked with furthering the long term development and health of the community as a whole, and ensuring that balanced and wide-scale peer review and collaboration happen.
-PMCs shall activitely discourage communities centered around a few individuals who work virtually uncontested for long periods.
-We believe that this is detrimental to the quality, relevance, and robustness of products and of the travel demand forecasting industry at large.
+PMCs shall actively discourage communities centered around a two or three individuals who work without seeking broader input for long periods.
+We believe that this is detrimental to the quality, relevance, and robustness of products.

 #####PMC Chairperson
 Each PMC is led by a chairperson, and in addition consists of at least one officer of the Foundation.
 The PMC may include one or more other members of the Foundation, at the discretion of the chair.